xuxingc/xuxingc.github.io/_pages/about.md

 **About Me**

 Hi!
 Currently I'm a senior student at the school of mathematical seciences at University of Science and Technology of China.
-My research interests include applied math, discrete math, optimization, and their applications to theoretical computer science.
+My research interests include discrete math, optimization, scientific computing, and their applications to theoretical computer science.